2-7-1/node-movie/README.md

-# node-movie
-A formal SwaggerExpress API for managing movies
+# Skeleton project for Swagger